Open scrollable table of contents

 SIRA has available the open data analytics tool to facilitate public access to CTP and workers compensation data, and a disclosure log of information that SIRA has released following an informal access application, which may be of interest to other members of the public.

-Under a new publishing policy launched in June 2022, SIRA has improved its transparency of insurer and regulated entity performance in the workers compensation, CTP, and home building compensation schemes by committing to routinely publish more information about its compliance and enforcement activity.
+Under a regulatory publishing policy launched in June 2022, SIRA has improved its transparency of insurer and regulated entity performance in the workers compensation, CTP, and home building compensation schemes by committing to routinely publish more information about its compliance and enforcement activity via its existing publishing channels.

-SIRA will continue to communicate its regulatory activity through a variety of channels, including media statements, bulletins, web articles and quarterly regulatory updates.
+SIRA will continue to communicate its regulatory activity through a variety of mediums, including media statements, bulletins, news articles and quarterly regulatory updates.

 6.2 Informal access applications

-If the information being sought is not available on the SIRA website, is not otherwise routinely provided by SIRA, and raises no particular concerns in terms of possible public interests against its disclosure, then SIRA may be able to release the information informally, without the need to make a formal application.
+If information sought by a member of the public is not available on SIRA’s website, is not otherwise routinely provided by SIRA, and raises no particular concerns in terms of possible public interests against its disclosure, SIRA may be able to release the information informally without requiring a formal application to be made.

 Generally, the following information may be released informally: